Youth Flag Football Plays, Drills and Playbooks at FlagFootballPlans.com

 Flag Football Play - Bull Rush Left

-This flag football is designed to pull the defense to the right with a fake.
+This flag football play is designed to pull the defense to the right with a fake and create an opening for the runner.
 The running back on the left side of the formation will cut toward the right behind the QB.
-The QB fake the hand off.
+The QB fakes the hand off.
 The running back on the right side will delay, until the fake is complete.
 They will then proceed toward to the left just behind the QB and take the hand off.
-Depending upon the defense response, the running back will either take it straight up field and extend the run toward the outside.
-The timing on this play is critical.
-If...
+Depending upon the defense response, the running back will either take it straight up field and extend the run toward the...

 Flag Football Tips - Man To Man Defense